s-manguy/projects/data-visualization/fcc-02-scatterplot-RWD/README.md

+# The freeCodeCampProject : Visualize Data with a Scatterplot Graph
-This project is the second of five projects to obtain the Data Visualization Certification.
+This project is the second of five projects to obtain the [**Data Visualization Certification**](https://www.freecodecamp.org/certification/fcc3ab085a4-3e2d-4160-a445-50914111cc0d/data-visualization).

 Have a look at the [codepen](https://codepen.io/s-manguy/full/oNZwbev) realised on 2021/05/25 to obtain the certification.

-**HAVE A LOOK TO THE ADAPTATIVE VERSION [CODEPEN](https://codepen.io/s-manguy/full/eYWwdrp) realised on 2021/08/18.
-I have added a table for accessibility.
-The tooltips are hidden for smartphone, Iphone and Ipad users because the countries cannot be selected by the finger.
-On tablets, the chart is removed by a table.
-On Smartphone, the chart is removed by a one column table.**

-# The freeCodeCampProject : Visualize Data with a Scatterplot Graph
+**HAVE A LOOK TO THE ADAPTATIVE VERSION [CODEPEN](https://codepen.io/s-manguy/full/eYWwdrp) realised on 2021/08/18.**

+## Instructions
 **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/bgpXyK.

 **Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.**